 When someone dies it comes as a great shock.
 Some times the death may be expected, but nothing prepares you for the emotional shock of losing someone close.
 What To Do When a Death Occurs The following information may help you:-

-If The Death Occurs at Home or Private Nursing Home When death takes place at home there are usually relatives, friends or neighbours to assist.
+If The Death Occurs at Home or Private Nursing Home there are usually relatives, friends or neighbours to assist.
 Inform the doctor as soon as possible that the death has occurred.
 He/she may write out the medical certificate of death when he/she visits the house, or may request you attend the surgery for this purpose.

 If Cremation is intended please notify the Doctor at this stage and they will complete the first section of the cremation forms.
 The second section will then be completed by an independent Doctor which we can arrange as they will have to view the deceased.
 If the death is unexpected or sudden and the Coroner is notified these forms will not apply and we will obtain permission from the Coroner to arrange the cremation for you.
 Once you have done this you should then contact us anytime, day or night on 028 90 620099 and we will also notify the local Priest in your Parish.

-When Death Occurs in Hospital When death happens in hospital the procedure is very similar.
+When Death Occurs in Hospital the procedure is very similar.
 Apply to the hospital for the medical certificate of death and notify them if Cremation is intended and not your family doctor.
 Then you should contact us and we will contact your local Priest in your Parish, although a Chaplin for the Hospital will have been notified by the nursing staff also.